dalvescb/django_templates/relational_models/README.md

 # relational_models
-This project contains an example of how to create and run migrations on simple django models.
-Note: it only goes over the preliminaries of how to use models
+This project contains examples of models with a variety of different relations, and how to query and render them into a Django template
 ## Project Setup
 Follow these steps to recreate this template (you probably want to alter some of these steps a bit, such as selecting a different project or app name)